October is Pastor Appreciation Month.

-Get him a Bible study software that enables him to do his job more efficiently and effectively.
+Give him a Bible study software that enables him to do his job more efficiently and effectively.

 Make sure it’s the one he/she wants.
 How do you know which one it is?
 Ask directly.
 Ask the secretary.
-Do you what you need to do to find out.
+Do what you need to do to find out.